Ganja travel guide: Azerbaijan's ancient second city

 A short list carries most of the city's weight:

-- The Nizami Ganjavi mausoleum — the tall stone tower honoring the poet, covered in our dedicated guide.
+- The Nizami Ganjavi mausoleum — the tall stone tower honoring the poet, set just outside the city.
+It's covered in our dedicated guide to the Nizami mausoleum.

-- The old caravanserais — reminders that Ganja was a trading city, not just an administrative one.
+- The old caravanserais — reminders that Ganja was a trading city, not just an administrative one; these vaulted brick lodgings once sheltered merchants and their caravans.

-- The Bottle House — an eccentric 20th-century house faced with tens of thousands of glass bottles, built as a private memorial and now a quirky landmark.
+- The Bottle House — an eccentric 20th-century house faced with thousands of glass bottles, built as a private memorial and now a quirky local landmark.

-- Javad Khan traces — sites and memory tied to the khan who defended Ganja, part of the city's identity.
+- Javad Khan traces — sites and memory tied to the khan who defended Ganja, part of the city's identity, clustered around the restored historic center.

 How to read the city